rfc-st/humble/README.md

   -c                              Checks URL response HTTP headers for compliance with OWASP 'Secure Headers Project' best practices
-  -df                             Do not follow redirects; if omitted the last redirection will be the one analyzed -e [TESTSSL_PATH]               Shows only TLS/SSL checks; requires the PATH of testssl (https://testssl.sh/) -f [FINGERPRINT_TERM]           Shows fingerprint statistics; if 'FINGERPRINT_TERM' (e.g., 'Google') is omitted the top 20 results will be shown
+  -df                             Do not follow redirects; if omitted the last redirection will be the one analyzed -e [TESTSSL_PATH]               Shows only TLS/SSL checks; requires the PATH of testssl (https://testssl.sh/) -f [FINGERPRINT_TERM]           Shows fingerprint statistics; if 'FINGERPRINT_TERM' (E.g., 'Google') is omitted the top 20 results will be shown
   -g                              Shows guidelines for enabling security HTTP response headers on popular frameworks, servers and services
-  -grd                            Shows the checks to grade an analysis, along with advice for improvement -if INPUT_FILE                  Analyzes 'INPUT_FILE': must contain HTTP response headers and values separated by ': '; E.g. 'server: nginx'
+  -grd                            Shows the checks to grade an analysis, along with advice for improvement -if INPUT_FILE                  Analyzes 'INPUT_FILE': must contain HTTP response headers and values separated by ': '; E.g., 'server: nginx'
   -l {es}                         Defines the language for displaying analysis, errors and messages; if omitted, will be shown in English
   -lic                            Shows the license for 'humble', along with permissions, limitations and conditions.
   -o {csv,html,json,pdf,txt,xml}  Exports analysis to 'humble_scheme_URL_port_yyyymmdd_hhmmss_language.ext' file; json will have a brief analysis
   -of OUTPUT_FILE                 Exports analysis to 'OUTPUT_FILE'; if omitted the default filename of the parameter '-o' will be used
   -op OUTPUT_PATH                 Exports analysis to 'OUTPUT_PATH'; must be absolute.
 If omitted the PATH of 'humble.py' will be used
+  -p PROXY                        Use a proxy for the analysis.
+E.g., 'http://127.0.0.1:8080'.
+If no port is specified '8080' will be used
   -r                              Shows HTTP response headers and a detailed analysis; '-b' parameter will take priority -s [SKIP_HEADERS ...]
 Skips 'deprecated/insecure' and 'missing' checks for the indicated 'SKIP_HEADERS' (separated by spaces)
   -u URL                          Scheme, host and port to analyze.
-E.g. https://google.com -ua USER_AGENT                  User-Agent ID from 'additional/user_agents.txt' file to use.
+E.g., https://google.com -ua USER_AGENT                  User-Agent ID from 'additional/user_agents.txt' file to use.
 '0' will show all and '1' is the default
   -v, --version                   Checks for updates at https://github.com/rfc-st/humble

 examples:
-  -u URL -a                       Shows statistics of the analysis performed against the URL -u URL -b                       Analyzes URL and reports overall findings -u URL -b -o csv                Analyzes URL and exports overall findings to CSV format -u URL -l es                    Analyzes URL and reports (in Spanish) detailed findings -u URL -o pdf                   Analyzes URL and exports detailed findings to PDF format -u URL -o html -of test         Analyzes URL and exports detailed findings to HTML format and 'test' filename -u URL -o pdf -op D:/Tests      Analyzes URL and exports detailed findings to PDF format and 'D:/Tests' path -u URL -r                       Analyzes URL and reports detailed findings along with HTTP response headers -u URL -s ETag NEL              Analyzes URL and skips 'deprecated/insecure' and 'missing' checks for 'ETag' and 'NEL' headers
+  -u URL -a                       Shows statistics of the analysis performed against the URL -u URL -b                       Analyzes the URL and reports overall findings -u URL -b -o csv                Analyzes the URL and exports overall findings to CSV format -u URL -l es                    Analyzes the URL and reports (in Spanish) detailed findings -u URL -o pdf                   Analyzes the URL and exports detailed findings to PDF format -u URL -o html -of test         Analyzes the URL and exports detailed findings to HTML format and 'test' filename -u URL -o pdf -op D:/Tests      Analyzes the URL and exports detailed findings to PDF format and 'D:/Tests' path -u URL -p http://127.0.0.1:8080 Analyzes the URL using 'http://127.0.0.1:8080' as the proxy -u URL -r                       Analyzes the URL and reports detailed findings along with HTTP response headers -u URL -s ETag NEL              Analyzes the URL and skips 'deprecated/insecure' and 'missing' checks for 'ETag' and 'NEL' headers
-  -u URL -ua 4                    Analyzes URL using the fourth User-Agent of 'additional/user_agents.txt' file -a -l es                        Shows statistics (in Spanish) of the analysis performed against all URLs -f Google                       Shows HTTP fingerprint headers related to the term 'Google'
+  -u URL -ua 4                    Analyzes the URL using the fourth User-Agent of 'additional/user_agents.txt' file -a -l es                        Shows statistics (in Spanish) of the analysis performed against all URLs -f Google                       Shows HTTP fingerprint headers related to the term 'Google'